ylasgamers/web3.eth.py/README.md

 - Launchpad Ex : PinkSale
 - Bridge To Other Blockhain
 - New Token Scanner On DEX
-- Friend.tech New Trade/User Scanner
+- Friend.tech & Friend3.group New User Scanner & Sniper

 # Blockchain List
 - Ethereum Goerli Testnet